kenn/active_flag/README.md

 [![Build Status](https://travis-ci.org/kenn/active_flag.svg)](https://travis-ci.org/kenn/active_flag)

 Store up to 64 multiple flags ([bit array](https://en.wikipedia.org/wiki/Bit_array)) in a single integer column with ActiveRecord.
+From a UI standpoint, it can be used as a  multi-select checkbox storage.

+Perfect solution to store multiple boolean values such as preferences, notification settings, achievement status, profile options, etc. in a single column.

+* **Single column to group multiple values.** You don't need to have many separate columns.
+You don't even need a migration when you add a new flag item to the list.
+* **Fast bitwise operations.** `WHERE languages & 3 > 0` is faster than `WHERE (english = true) OR (spanish = true) OR ...`

 ## Usage